Dr Rebecca Wyten

 • Repair of diastasis recti: Strengthens the core by addressing muscle separation.

-• Improved body shape: Enhanced waistline and abdominal contour.
+• Modify body shape: Alter waistline and abdominal shape.

-• Reduced skin irritation: Less risk of infections and irritation in skin folds.
+• Reduce chances of skin irritation: Less risk of infections and irritation in skin folds.

 Am I a good candidate for abdominoplasty surgery?